 Dental implants mimic your original set of teeth.
 They feel and look exactly like your natural teeth.
 Dental implant procedures can improve not just the look but also the performance of your teeth.
 Wondering how long dental implants last?
-In this blog, our dentists at John K. Sudick, DDS, and Brian Choi, DMD, will help you learn more about the factors that affect the lifespan of dental implants.
+In this blog, our dentists at Brian Choi, DMD, will help you learn more about the factors that affect the lifespan of dental implants.

 What Are Dental Implants?